Understanding the Surface of Glass Optical Components

 To ensure the surface shape accuracy of glass optical components, interferometers are commonly used detection tools.
 Interferometers can visually display the concavity and convexity of the optical element's surface through the phenomenon of light interference.
 By generating 3D models, technicians can accurately observe the geometric deviations of the element surface from the ideal design.

 In addition to 3D models, interference fringe patterns are also key tools for detecting surface shape.
-They provide more detailed information by showing the microstructure and interference phenomenon on the optical element's surface.
+They provide more detailed information by showing the microstructure and interference phenomenon on the surface of optical element.
 Through these advanced detection means, we can ensure that each optical element's surface shape meets high precision requirements, thereby improving the overall performance of the optical system.

 The Impact of Surface Shape on Glass Optical Components' Performance